Larison's Turkey Farm Inn - Chester, New Jersey

 Arthur was born on Dec.
 6, 1927, in Orange, N.J., and lived most of his life in Morris Plains, N.J., before moving to Sparta, N.J., where he lived before his death on November 3, 2011.
 He and his family owned Larison’s Turkey Farm from 1974 to 2001.

 The restaurant also closed in 2001 and underwent several name changes before permanently closing in 2009.
 It is sad when you drive by the former great restaurant and farm.
-The restaurant building and a few other buildings on the property remain, all showing Father Time’s wear.
+The restaurant building and a few other buildings on the property remain, all showing the wear of Father Time.
 After the 2002 reopening failed, redevelopment was the word.

 Arthur McGreevy, who had owned the restaurant for 27 years, sold Larison’s Turkey Farm to Site Development Inc. of Cherry Hill.
 The restaurant closed in 2001 and underwent several name changes before permanently closing in 2009.
 Arthur McGreevy died in 2011.

-For now, Larison’s Turkey Farm property is not listed by a specific real estate agency for sale.
+For now, Larison’s Turkey Farm property is not listed for sale with a specific real estate agency.
 Instead, Global Acquisitions, the entity involved in the project, is undergoing redevelopment planning.
 Proposals for the site include a mixed-use development featuring a Wawa, daycare, and other facilities.
 Updates on the project are being managed in collaboration with Chester Borough officials.

-But if you went, you can never forget the “all you can eat turkey dinner” that made everyday Thanksgiving at Larison’s.
+“If you went, you can never forget the “all you can eat turkey dinner” that made everyday Thanksgiving at Larison’s.”

 In the early 2000s, the site was being shopped around for sale to developers, and a public outcry ensued.
 In response, the Borough extended the local Chester Historic District to include the property.
 Also around this time, the NJ Historic Preservation Office (HPO) determined that the Chester Historic District and the Corwin House were eligible for listing in the National Register of Historic Places.
 For the Corwin house, the HPO cited its association with two significant periods of local history and the level of integrity it had retained over the years.